cvat-ai/cvat/site/content/en/docs/manual/advanced/review.md

   ![](/images/image196_detrac.jpg)

-- Once all the problems are marked, save the annotation, open the menu and select "submit the review".
+- Once all the problems are marked, save the annotation, open the menu and select `submit the review`.
   After that you'll see a form containing the verification statistics, here you can give an assessment of the job and choose further actions: